NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **EZ-Tabs Add-on**

-The EZ-Tabs Add-On creates a tabbed content area on the page it is inserted on.
-Users click on the tabs header to switch between different content.
+The EZ-Tabs Add-On creates a tabbed content area on a page.
+Website visitors can click on the tabs to switch between different content sections.

 The macro has two required components.
 The first is the `title` parameter - use this to specify what the label on the tab should be.
 Next, place the content for that tab within the `[ez-tabs][/ez-tabs]` macro tags.
-Add a new macro for each new tab you wish to include.
+Add a new macro for each tab you wish to include.

 **EXAMPLE:**
 ```text